 h) that information on ground conductivity is often available in digital form;

-j) that seasonal variation of ground-wave propagation has been observed,
+i) that seasonal variation of ground-wave propagation has been observed;

+j) that the availability of high resolution terrain and building databases makes it practical to develop diffraction models which take 3-dimensional information into account;

+k) that frequency-selective and other specialised materials are expected to be increasingly incorporated into the built environment (e.g. buildings, bridges, dams, etc.),

-decides that the following Question should be studied
+decides that the following Questions should be studied

 1 What is the influence of terrain irregularities, vegetation and buildings, the existence of conducting structures and seasonal variability, both for locations within the service area around a transmitter and for the evaluation of interference at much greater distances, on the transmission loss, polarization, group delay and angle of arrival?